 Volt is one of a growing number of fintechs and neobanks looking to shake up Australian mortgages and finance more generally.

 - 86 400.
 This digital bank is planning to launch in 2019 with savings accounts first, then home loans.
-They don't have banking licenses yet but they've hired an impressive line up of banking talent.
+It doesn't have banking licences yet but it has hired an impressive line-up of banking talent.

 - Tic:Toc.
 Acting more like a traditional lender, Tic:Toc's high-speed application platform can process a borrower's application in real time.